IngDeiver/express-typescript-template-generator/README.md

   </a>
 </p>

-I create this repository to have a express.js template with good practices and reuse in projects.
+Base express.js template with TypeScript and  best practices ready for start to coding.

 ## Feactures
 - Typescript